Tutorial: Create a module with a config plugin

 npx expo prebuild --clean

-To inject our custom API keys into AndroidManifest.xml and Info.plist we can use a few helper mods provided by expo/config-plugins, which makes it easy to modify native files.
-In our example, we will use two of them, withAndroidManifest and withInfoPlist.
+To inject your custom API keys into AndroidManifest.xml and Info.plist, use helper mods provided by expo/config-plugins.
+These make it easy to modify native files.
+For this example, use withAndroidManifest and withInfoPlist.

 const withMyApiKey: ConfigPlugin<{ apiKey: string }> = (config, { apiKey }) => {